OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/01-threat-modeling.md

 There are very few technical products which cannot be threat modeled;
 more or less rewarding, depending on how much it communicates, or interacts, with the world.

-The threat model is a record of the threat modeling process, and often includes:
+A threat model document is a record of the threat modeling process, and often includes:

-* the description / design / model of what you’re worried about
+* a description / design / model of what you’re worried about
 * a list of assumptions that can be checked or challenged in the future as the threat landscape changes
 * potential threats to the system
 * remediation / actions to be taken for each threat